-[

-Grade 4 Grade 5 Grade 6 Grade 7 Grade 8

-5. With guidance and support from peers and aduits, develop and strengthen writing as needed by planning, revising, and editing.
+Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 5.
+With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, and editing.
 (Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 4.)
-With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
+5. With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 5.)
+5. With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
 (Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 6.)
-With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
+5. With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
 (Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 7.)
-With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
+5. With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
 (Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 8.)

-Crode 4 Crede E Crede (Crede 7 Crede 9

-Grade 4 Grade 5 Grade 6 Grade 7 Grade 8